amssdias/calorie_counter/README.md

     python manage.py migrate
     ```

-If any doubts here's a link to some more explanations: [Pipenv](https://pipenv-fork.readthedocs.io/en/latest/basics.html)
+If any doubts, here's a link to some more explanations: [Pipenv](https://pipenv-fork.readthedocs.io/en/latest/basics.html)

 ## :mag_right: Usage